patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-21-bootstrapping-in-sql.md

 ## Wrapping up

 You now have the power to bootstrap in SQL, unlocking richer analysis in a traditional RDBMS, visualization tools, Snowflake (sigh), or anywhere else you prefer to use SQL.
-Go make your DBadmins hate me.
+Go make your DBadmins feel it.